 Throughout the long centuries of construction and eternal conflicts between the builders and designers this building has obtained its own style, it is different from any other building in the world.
 People look at it with awe and admiration, but their verdicts about the architectural qualities are various.

-Respected critics of architecture criticised the cathedral, especially in the 19th century.
-John Ruskin wrote that the cathedral steals "from every style in the world: and every style spoiled… Not a ray of invention in a single form… Finally the statues all over are of the worst possible common stonemasons…".
+Respected critics of architecture criticized the cathedral, especially in the 19th century.
+John Ruskin wrote that the cathedral steals "from every style in the world: and every style spoiled… Not a ray of the invention in a single form… Finally, the statues all over are of the worst possible common stonemasons…".

 Also Oscar Wilde wrote to his mother in 1875: "The Cathedral is an awful failure.
 Outside the design is monstrous and inartistic.
 The over-elaborated details stuck high up where no one can see them; everything is vile in it; it is, however, imposing and gigantic as a failure, through its great size and elaborate execution.".